SebSept/PrestashopModuleBuilder/README.md

 ### About

 I wanted to a give a try to [silex php framework](http://silex.sensiolabs.org/) so i dedided to test it, writing that simple app.
-I may have do things wrong.
-Correct the code, fork and push !
+I may have do things wrong...

 ### Improvements